Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Day Two - A Tour of Masada and the Dead Sea

 Day two of my nine-day Israel trip began with an early wakeup.
 I left my hotel at 6:20 am to meet my guide for a trip to Masada and the Dead Sea.
-My tour was booked with the company Bien Harim, which is one of the major tour companies in Israel.
+My tour was booked with the company Bein Harim, which is one of the major tour companies in Israel.
+This was one of the best tours in Israel that I booked on my trip, and it made planning my Israel tour much easier.
 The cost of the tour of Masada and the Dead Sea was $120.

 The Sea Level Marker